JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 ###YANG as Modeling Language for IF-MAP Data Model###
 YANG is an industry standard data model definition language that can also be used to define data model with IF-MAP semantics.
 We take advantage of some YANG features such as grouping, augmentation, etc to enhance the usability and readability of the schema.

-Any top level YANG node that uses grouping "ifmap:Identity" is the definition for an IF-MAP identity.
-Any direct child node of the identity node that does not uses "ifmap:HasLink" or "ifmap:RefLink" is the definition for a property of the identity.
+Any top level YANG node that uses grouping `ifmap:Identity` is the definition for an IF-MAP identity.
+Any direct child node of the identity node that does not uses `ifmap:HasLink` or `ifmap:RefLink` is the definition for a property of the identity.
 ```
     // IF-MAP identity
     list virtual-network {